 How to Stop ⌘Q from Accidentally Quitting Safari

 One of the nicest Google Chrome features is the ability to prevent Command-Q from instantly quitting Chrome.
 With all of the open tabs (and the paused videos in them!) that so many of us accumulate, shutting down a browser by accident can be quite a frustrating moment.
 With the Chrome option “Warn before quitting” enabled, you will have to press and hold ⌘Q to initiate shutdown.
-(I’m deliberately using language that mirrors powered off an operating system, since a web browser is kind of a new operating system in many ways.)
+(I’m deliberately using language that mirrors powering off an operating system, since a web browser is kind of a new operating system in many ways.)

 Safari, to the best of my knowledge, has no such feature.
 But Apple hasn’t entirely left us out in the cold, either.
 Here’s how to prevent a quick or accidental bump of ⌘Q from instantly quitting Safari (as of April 18, 2018, running macOS High Sierra):